DFE-Digital/apply-for-teacher-training/README.md

 ## Review apps

-When a new PR is opened, you have the option to deploy a review app into the `bat-qa` space.
+When a new PR is opened, you have the option to deploy a review app into the `bat-qa` namespace.
 A deployment is initiated by adding the `deploy` label either when the PR is created or retrospectively.
 The app is destroyed when the PR is closed.

 Review apps have `HOSTING_ENVIRONMENT` set to `review`, an empty database which gets seeded with local dev data, and a URL which will be `https://apply-review-{PR_NUMBER}.london.cloudapps.digital/`.

-Management of review apps follow the same processes as our standard PaaS based apps.
+Management of review apps follow the same processes as our standard AKS based apps.

 ## License

 [MIT Licence](LICENCE)